 Highlight the opportunities

 A good business plan template lists out the exploitable opportunities in detail so make sure that you never miss listing any opportunities.
 A reader shows interest if and only if he/ she can recognize an opportunity that will benefit themselves via your organization.
-Make sure that you list out the pain points, proposed solutions, and the compelling benefits.
+Make sure that you list out the pain points, proposed solutions, and compelling benefits.

 One thing that you should avoid in the business plan template is overestimating yourselves and presenting false promises, just because you have to show your effectiveness does not necessarily mean that you create them out of thin air.
 Every statement that you put down in your business plan needs to have credibility, and you have to be able to back the statement up when push comes to shove.